beakerbrowser/hashbase/readme.md

 rateLimiting: true            # rate limit the HTTP requests?
 csrf: true                    # use csrf tokens?
 defaultDiskUsageLimit: 100mb  # default maximum disk usage for each user
+defaultNamedArchivesLimit: 25 # how many names can a user take?
 ```

 #### Lets Encrypt